 - Define specification for updating multiple issues

-These tasks are related to various roles such as development, operation, marketing, and support, and thus should be shared with all members.
+These tasks are related to various roles such as development, operation, marketing, and support.
+Thus, you should share them with all members.

 5. Create a task for every activity

-Create a task for every activity on your project before starting it.
+Create a task for every activity in your project before starting it.
 Of course, some activities such as operations for sudden server failure cannot be created beforehand.
-In such case, you should create a task after your work is done and record related information such as the cause of failure and server logs on the task.
+In such a case, you should create a task after your work is done.
+Record all related information there, such as the cause of failure and server logs on the task.

-Some of you may not want to create tasks that have uncertain completion times, or are unsuitably big since the preferred task size should only take up to a few days for completion.
+Some of you may not want to create tasks with uncertain completion times or are unsuitably big since the preferred task size should only take up to a few days for completion.
 Still, I would suggest that it is not always necessary to adhere strictly to such guidelines.
-Once you add a task on your ITS, you’re open to discussing about it with others.
-If there is a general consensus that the task is too massive, you and your team can then split it into smaller tasks of a reasonable size.
-For that purpose, you can use the Subtasking feature supported on many ITS. ( See: Backlog’s Subtasking reference )
+Once you add a task on your ITS, you’re open to discuss it with others.
+If there is a consensus that the task is too massive, you and your team can split it into smaller tasks of a reasonable size.
+For that purpose, you can use the Subtasking feature supported on many ITS.
+(See: Backlog’s Subtasking reference)

-Storing every activity on ITS makes it an important information portal for your projects, and it will greatly help you to track information in future.
+Storing every activity on ITS makes it an important information portal for your projects, and it will greatly help you track information in the future.

 6. Concise and well-defined task names

-Since tasks are displayed in many places on an ITS, you should be extremely thoughtful in naming them.
+Since ITS displays tasks in many places on an ITS, you should be extremely thoughtful in naming them.
 Ideally, you should be able to see a task’s abstract by just looking at its name on the project dashboard, task list page, and mail notifications.

 A simple rule for naming tasks is to add verbs.
-For example, let’s consider about a task named “Navigation to security page”.
-It is unclear whether the intended action is to create a navigation path to the security page, or to remove/edit it.
-Renaming it to “Create navigation path to security page” would make it extremely clear as to what should be done for that task.
+For example, let’s consider a task named “Navigation to security page.”
+It is unclear whether the intended action is to create a navigation path to the security page or remove/edit it.
+Renaming it to “Create navigation path to security page” would make it extremely clear about what should be done for that task.

 7. Be open to synchronous communication

 Communication based on ITS is essentially asynchronous.
-Working remotely in distributed teams is becoming a popular trend these days and if your team is spread out across different timezones, communication would mostly be asynchronous.
-Some designers and developers whose jobs require immense concentration dislike synchronous communication because it interrupts their work and lower their productivity.
-However synchronous communication is still required at some point because it cuts out time lags and delayed responses.
-For time sensitive tasks such as crisis control and providing urgent customer support, there should be continuous and uninterrupted communication within your team to solve problems as soon as possible.
+Working remotely in distributed teams is becoming common these days, and if your team is spread out across different timezones, communication would mostly be asynchronous.
+Some designers and developers whose jobs require immense concentration dislike synchronous communication because it interrupts their work and lowers their productivity.
+However, you will still sometimes require synchronous communication because it cuts out time lags and delayed responses.
+For time-sensitive tasks such as crisis control and providing urgent customer support, your team should have continuous and uninterrupted communication to solve problems as soon as possible.